 If your brand supports a particular cause, Thanksgiving is a great time to show your customers what their purchases or donations have accomplished.
-Since the holidays often inspire people to give back, telling your customers about your cause can also increase support for your cause.
+Since the holidays often inspire people to give back, telling your customers about your cause can also increase support.
 Of course, showing that your brand is also making a difference is a great way to inspire loyalty with your consumers.

 Send Thanksgiving emails that capitalize on the holiday spirit

 Why not use your Thanksgiving email as a chance to send a special welcome to your newest subscribers?
 Let them know that even though you haven’t known each other for long, you’re happy they’ve decided to join your list.
 You could send them a personalized message from a leader in your company or just a friendly picture of your team with a nice note.
 This is a great way to start building your relationship with your new customers and give them more insight into your brand’s personality.

 You can also use the holiday to send a reactivation email to your old contacts that haven’t been active for a while.
 You can always remind them that despite drifting apart, you’re thankful for them.
 Since consumers expect to receive more emails around the holidays, you might just reignite that old flame with the ones that got away.

 Add a Black Friday mention to your Thanksgiving email

 As we said, it’s great to let your customers know you appreciate them without asking to make a purchase.
 You may also want to throw in a quick reminder about your Black Friday sale, since your customers will be ready to do some serious shopping after recovering from that food coma.